 As Mark Hunter puts it, passion for sales often comes from helping people:

 “To me it’s not about selling a widget; it’s about helping others solve problems.”

 Reps that take a consultative selling approach (putting the prospect’s needs first) build more meaningful relationships.
 The stronger the relationship, the less likely a customer is to churn:

 Passion can be evident in the language they use on their sales resume.
 For example, if they simply provide an objective account of their experience, successes and metrics, it’s difficult to gauge their love for the craft.

-However, if their cover letter and resume is filled with anecdotes, stories and experiences, then it’s likely they’re passionate about their craft.
+However, if their cover letter and sales skills resume is filled with anecdotes, stories and experiences, then it’s likely they’re passionate about their craft.
 When passion is present, they’re not only more pleasant to work with, but are likely to get better results.